What is Solar Power?

-Unfortunately, the sun does not available in the night, and in some days, clouds and rains and other natural conditions prevent the sun's powerful rays from reaching us.
-This means that it is not always available.
-This a why we cannot rely on solar energy alone.
+Unfortunately, the sun is not available at the night, and on some days, clouds and rains, and other natural conditions prevent the sun’s powerful rays from reaching us.
+That means that it is not always available.
+This is why we cannot rely on solar energy alone.

 Solar cells are devices that convert light energy directly into electrical energy.
 In these cells, there are semiconductors (silicon alloys and other materials).
 You may have seen small solar cells on calculators or some mobile phones.
 Larger arrays of solar cells are used to power road signs, and even larger arrays are used to power satellites in orbit around Earth.
 Solar cells are also called photovoltaic cells or PV devices.

-Solar panels are different to solar cells.
+Solar panels are different from solar cells.
 Solar panels do not generate electricity directly.
-Instead they heat up water directly.
+Instead, they heat water directly.
 A pump pushes cold water from a storage tank through pipes in the solar panel.
 The water is heated by heat energy from the Sun and returns to the tank.
 They are often located on the roofs of buildings where they can receive the most sunlight.